dougajmcdonald/dougmcdonald.co.uk/blog/automated-ui-testing-with-coypu.md

 ![Coypu](images/coypu.png)

 That ladies and gentlemen is a Coypu ...
-It's not quite what you think, I am actually referring to the [Coypu](https://github.com/featurist/coypu) testing library which claims:
+It's not quite what you think, I am actually referring to the [Coypu](https://github.com/featurist/coypu) testing library.

 > Coypu supports browser automation in .Net to help make tests readable, robust, fast to write and less tightly coupled to the UI

 > If your tests are littered with sleeps, retries, complex XPath expressions and IDs dug out of the source with FireBug then Coypu might help. - **GitHub Readme.md**

 This sounded promising as the problems with complex expressions and issues with timings had been problems we'd experienced in the past and being able to de-couple UI tests from the UI implementation seemed like an interesting idea.